-- understand the clinical indications for CT colonography. - describe the bowel preparation. - understand the rationale behind fecal tagging. - understand the procedure and value of colonic distension. - identify the protocol for appropriate scanning. - gain awareness of the process of interpretation and the importance of accurate measurement. - understand the role of computer-aided diagnosis.
+- Recognize the clinical indications for CT colonography. - Describe the bowel preparation. - Determine the rationale behind fecal tagging. - Explain the procedure and value of colonic distension. - Identify the protocol for appropriate scanning. - Recognize the process of interpretation and the importance of accurate measurement. - Describe the role of computer-aided diagnosis.